Statement: Emergency video relay

 - End: 30 March 2021

-We want to make sure disabled people can access the communications services they need in an emergency.
+We want to make sure disabled people can easily contact the emergency services.

-The proposals in our initial consultation received broad support, but responses raised some specific points which are the subject of this further consultation.
+The proposals in our initial consultation received broad support, but responses raised some specific points which were the subject of further consultation (PDF, 518.3 KB) in February 2021.